gforester/HAR/README.Rmd

 **Setup & requirements to run run_analysis script**

 * Ensure these library are install in your R environment
         + library(dplyr)
 	+ library(tidyr)
 	+ library(knitr)
 * Set the working directory to setwd("~/UCI HAR Dataset").
-Assumes folder UCI HAR Dataset is locatd in the home directory.
+The folder UCI HAR Dataset must be located in the home directory.
-* down run_analysis.R from GITHUB
+* download the run_analysis.R from GITHUB
 ```
 Script to download run_analysis.R
 fileurl <- "https://github.com/gforester/HAR/blob/master/run_analysis.R"